thibaud-bv/microstack/README.md

 ### Description

-Microstack uses two stacks as storage.
+Microstack uses two stacks as memory.

-Every instruction is an operation one of those stacks.
+Every instruction is an operation on one of those stacks.

 In a microstack program, each character (roughly) represents two instructions.
 For example, `/`, U+002F, represents instructions `2` and `f`